reearth/craco-cesium/README.md

 Done!

-Please refer to [react-hot-loader](https://github.com/gaearon/react-hot-loader) to refer the details.
+Please refer to [react-hot-loader](https://github.com/gaearon/react-hot-loader) to refer to the details.

 ## Options